CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts.rst

 You could increase the duration of the wait, hoping that the user would release the button by the time it ends.
-But then you may as well miss the input all together.
+But then you might miss the input all together.

 One could monitor carefully the state of the button, and switch colour when the state changes.